ABOUT US

 constructing and operating facilities for the treatment and disposal of the

 sewage generated by the political subdivisions comprising the District.
+MSD is a non-profit, publicly-owned utility.

 MSD Structure

-The MSD is a public body and body politic and corporate of the State of North
+The MSD is a public body organized

 under the provisions of the North Carolina Metropolitan Sewerage Districts Act,